rust-lang/rust/src/doc/rustc-dev-guide/src/ty_module/instantiating_binders.md

 You may be wondering why we have both of these variants, afterall the data stored in `Placeholder` is effectively equivalent to that of `ReBound`: something to track which binder, and an index to track which parameter the `Binder` introduced.

-The main reason for this is that `Bound` is a more syntactic representation of bound variables wheras `Placeholder` is a more semantic representation.
+The main reason for this is that `Bound` is a more syntactic representation of bound variables whereas `Placeholder` is a more semantic representation.
 As a concrete example:
 ```rust
 impl<'a> Other<'a> for &'a u32 { }